Privacy Policy

 You have the right to access, rectify, erase, restrict processing, and port your personal data, as well as the right to object to processing and to lodge a complaint with your local supervisory authority.
 To exercise these rights, contact us at privacy@syncroly.co.

-We do not currently offer the Services to healthcare providers in the EEA, UK, or Switzerland for the purpose of processing patient health data.
+We do not currently offer the Services to service providers in the EEA, UK, or Switzerland for the purpose of processing regulated personal data.
 If this changes, we will update this Policy and implement appropriate data transfer safeguards.

 9. Security